D00mch/Drakulus/README.md

 2. `Weight <= Integer/MAX_VALUE`, or we could have long overflows.
 It could be fixed by using operators that supports big integers (like `+'`, `inc'`, etc).

+3. No OOM protection is needed.
+OOM will be possible for graphs with more than 5k vertices (for `Xmx` = 4096mb).
+Graph is optimized for no more than 512 nodes.

+4. There is only one path from one vertex to another.

 ## Abbreviations

 - G, g — graph;